 Up to 10 fellowships will be awarded each year.
 Researchers will be hosted by Australian education and research institutions for up to four months.

-Applications for the 2017 round of the fellowship are now open till 1 April.
 The Australian APEC Study Centre at RMIT University administers the fellowship, supported by the Australian Government Department of Education and Training.

 Please click here for further information.